survivejs/react-book/manuscript/08_building_kanban.md

 ...
 ```

-We can also drop `--content-base` from the `start` script since the entry point will get generated dynamically.
+We can also drop `--content-base` from the `start` script since the entry point will get generated dynamically and hence won't be needed.

 **package.json**